Local SEO: Strategies That Actually Work — The Unscripted SEO Podcast Guide

 Mike Blumenthal — Co-Founder, Near Media | One of the most respected local search researchers in the field

 Mike has been researching local search longer than almost anyone — and his ability to separate signal from noise in the local ranking factor landscape is unmatched.
-His research on the signals that actually determine who shows up in the local pack, and what’s changed in recent years, is the most evidence-based perspective on local SEO available anywhere.
+His research on the signals that actually determine who shows up in the local pack is the most evidence-based perspective on local SEO available anywhere.

 Read the full episode →